grantcarthew/start-prototype/docs/cli/start-doctor.md

 - Model configuration
 - Default model set

-Similar to `start agent test` but for all agents.
+Similar to `start config agent test` but for all agents.

 **Output example:**